UoA-eResearch/ResBaz24Python/README.md

 ## Component D: server setup

-- the server setup is detailed in the `API.py` file
-- the server is currently running on a Nectar VM
+- currently, there is a Nectar VM running FastAPI (as configured in the `API.py`) file
-- the server is running FastAPI
-- these commands were needed to set it up
+- the steps to set this up are detailed in the table below
+- longer-term we might want to move this to a more robust solution, e.g. a Docker container

 | Command                                                                 | Description                                                                  |
 |-------------------------------------------------------------------------|------------------------------------------------------------------------------|